Doctor Who series 13: Promotion

-The series was first promoted at San Diego Comic Con on 25 July 2021, where the first teaser trailer was released.
+The series was first promoted at San Diego Comic-Con on 25 July 2021, where the first teaser trailer was released.
+A second trailer was released on 15 October 2021, during an episode of The Graham Norton Show, with Whittaker appearing.

 Throughout October 2021, a Sontaran ship was projected over Liverpool, and the Doctor's "phone number" was released in a promotional message.
 On 8 October 2021, the social media accounts for Doctor Who went offline.
-Whittaker appeared in an episode of The Graham Norton Show on 15 October 2021 during which a second trailer was released.
+A teaser had been shown beforehand for the previous week on various BBC shows, which showed the Doctor urgently asking, "Can you hear me?" with static and interference obscuring the video.
+All accounts had been restored by the next day.